Caviar latest treat on Swiss luxury menu

 Oona is sold as four different grades of caviar.
 No. 101 -- the best quality caviar -- contains eggs handpicked by Felix to have a minimum diameter of 2.6 mm and is around just five percent of the total caviar produced.
 A 30 gram tin costs 215 Swiss francs.

-Since one kilogram of caviar typically contains between 60,000 and 75,000 eggs, a teaspoon-full of ten eggs, each measuring little more than a couple of millimeters, costs around 1 Swiss franc ($1.08), positioning Oona towards the upper-end of caviar brands. ($1 = 0.9238 Swiss francs)
+Since one kilogram of caviar typically contains between 60,000 and 75,000 eggs, a teaspoon-full of ten eggs, each measuring little more than a couple of millimetres, costs around 1 Swiss franc, positioning Oona towards the upper-end of caviar brands.

 (Reporting by Caroline Copley, editing by Paul Casciato)